-- Players score victory points (VPs) from Crisis cards.
+- 1. Players score victory points (VPs) from Crisis Cards.
 Mark these points on the Mission Tracker. - 2.
-Resolve player effects that occur during the Cleanup Phase. - 3.
-Resolve non-player effects.
-The player with priority chooses the - 4.
-Characters with a Dazed token remove all Damage (♠) tokens, special conditions, and their Dazed token.
-They then flip their stat cards over to the Injured side. - If the player who activated the last character during the Activation Phase has the Priority token, they pass it to their opponent. - 6.
-Remove all Activated tokens from characters. - Move the Round token to the next round on the Mission Tracker and begin a new round, starting with the Power Phase.
+Resolve player effects that occur during the Cleanup Phase. - Resolve non-player effects.
+The player with priority chooses the order. - Characters with a Dazed token remove all Damage (tokens, special conditions, and their Dazed token.
+They then flip their Stat Cards over to the Injured side. - If the player who activated the last character during the Activation Phase has the Priority token, they pass it to their opponent. - Remove all Activated tokens from characters. - 7.
+Move the Round token to the next round on the Mission Tracker and begin a new round, starting with the Power Phase.